Skip to main content

 import "math/bits"

-// Example for 64-dim vector packing into a single uint64
+// Pack up to 64 dimensions into a single uint64

 var mask uint64 = 0